bkono/laptop/README.md

 For Mavericks (10.9): run `sudo xcodebuild -license` and follow the instructions to accept the XCode agreement.
 Then run `xcode-select --install` in your terminal and then click "Install".

+_NOTE: XCode is the preferred approach for completing the Mac install, as it guarantees an installation of git and other needed bootstrap components._

 ### Linux